Changes in Google’s SERP 2019

 But when your traffic suddenly starts to decline, with no or little change in ranking, it might be time to look at the SERP with your own eyes.

-Please let us know what you think about this post in the comment field below.
+Please let us know what do you think about this post in the comment field below.